sophiabeluli/event-role-manager/README.md

 -   `npm run register:dev` to register the slash commands to your server
 -   `npm run main` to start the application

 You can add new slash commands by following the example in `src/commands/utility/user.ts` (the bot setup guide also shows you how).
-Make sure to export it in `src/commands/index.ts` and re-register with `npm run register` before testing or it won't work!
+Make sure to export it in `src/commands/index.ts` and re-register with `npm run register:dev` before testing or it won't work!

 ## Contributing to this Repo